Watch Tower Bible and Tract Society of Pennsylvania: United States

 The corporation was first located at 44 Federal Street, Allegheny, Pennsylvania (the city was annexed by Pittsburgh in 1907), but in 1889 moved to "Bible House", newly built premises at 56–60 Arch Street, Allegheny, owned by Russell's privately owned Tower Publishing Company.
-The new building contained an assembly hall seating about 200, as well as editorial, printing and shipping facilities and living quarters for some staff.
+The new building contained an assembly hall seating about 200, as well as editorial, printing, and shipping facilities and living quarters for some staff.
 The title for the building was transferred in April 1898 to the Watch Tower Bible and Tract Society.

-In 1909, the society moved its base to Brooklyn.
+In 1909, the Watch Tower Society moved its base to Brooklyn.
 A four-story brownstone parsonage formerly owned by Congregationalist clergyman and social reformer Henry Ward Beecher at 124 Columbia Heights was converted to a residence for a headquarters staff of 30, as well as an office for Russell.
 A former Plymouth church building at 13–17 Hicks Street was purchased and converted into the Watch Tower headquarters, with room for 350 staff.
-It contained an 800-seat assembly hall, shipping department and printing facilities.
+It contained an 800-seat assembly hall, shipping department, and printing facilities.

 The Watch Tower announced: "The new home we shall call 'Bethel,' and the new office and auditorium, 'The Brooklyn Tabernacle'; these names will supplant the term 'Bible House.'"
 In October 1909, an adjoining building at 122 Columbia Heights was bought.
 In 1911, a new nine-story residential block was built at the rear of the headquarters, fronting on Furman Street and overlooking the Brooklyn waterfront.
 The Brooklyn Tabernacle was sold in 1918 or 1919.

 Printing facilities were established in Myrtle Street, Brooklyn in 1920.
-The February 1, 1920 issue of The Watch Tower was printed by the society at the plant.
+The February 1, 1920, issue of The Watch Tower was printed by the Watch Tower Society at the plant.
 Two months later the plant began printing The Golden Age.
 In 1922, the printing factory was moved to a six-story building at 18 Concord Street, Brooklyn.
 In 1926 it moved to larger premises, a new eight-story building at 117 Adams Street, Brooklyn, at which time the society's headquarters was rebuilt and enlarged.
 In December 1926, a building at 126 Columbia Heights was bought.
 A month later the three buildings from 122–126 Columbia Heights were demolished and rebuilt for accommodation and executive offices, using the official address of 124 Columbia Heights.